kdungs/dun.gs/posts/2016-02-08-groups-templates-refined.md

   "AAABABBA = B");
 ```

 which if you ask me is pretty awesome.
-Now we want to revisit the code and use
-a nice pattern that can be learned in “C++ Template Metaprogramming: Concepts,
-Tools, and Techniques from Boost and Beyond” by Abrahams and Gurtovoy.

-The final result from the old post looked like this:
+The final result from the old post
+looked like this:

 ```cpp
 struct A { using result = A; };